Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 exposed.

-Binding code will include the headers necessary for a `[Func]`, unless the interface is using a non-deafault heder file.
+Binding code will include the headers necessary for a `[Func]`, unless the interface is using a non-default header file.
 If a non-default header file is used, that header file needs to do any header inclusions necessary for `[Func]` annotations.